Euler's formula

 where e is the base of the natural logarithm, i is the imaginary unit, and cos and sin are the trigonometric functions cosine and sine respectively.
 This complex exponential function is sometimes denoted cis x ("cosine plus i sine").
-The formula is still valid if x is a complex number, and so some authors refer to the more general complex version as Euler's formula.
+The formula is still valid if x is a complex number, and is also called Euler's formula in this more general case.

-Euler's formula is ubiquitous in mathematics, physics, and engineering.
+Euler's formula is ubiquitous in mathematics, physics, chemistry, and engineering.
 The physicist Richard Feynman called the equation "our jewel" and "the most remarkable formula in mathematics".

 When x = π, Euler's formula may be rewritten as e^{iπ} + 1 = 0 or e^{iπ} = −1, which is known as Euler's identity.

 History

 In 1714, the English mathematician Roger Cotes presented a geometrical argument that can be interpreted (after correcting a misplaced factor of $\sqrt{-1}$) as:

 Exponentiating this equation yields Euler's formula.
 Note that the logarithmic statement is not universally correct for complex numbers, since a complex logarithm can have infinitely many values, differing by multiples of 2πi.

 Around 1740 Leonhard Euler turned his attention to the exponential function and derived the equation named after him by comparing the series expansions of the exponential and trigonometric expressions.
 The formula was first published in 1748 in his foundational work Introductio in analysin infinitorum.